 Lower Hutt's Enviroschools are supported through two local trained facilitators who work with each school individually to map out a journey to achieving their sustainability vision.
 The process is flexible and takes into account the preferences and wishes of the students and staff involved.
 Implementing actions around recycling systems, composting, gardening, water and energy conservation can all be part of the journey.

-We also have 17 Enviroschools that receive the Enviroschools newsletter, other communications, and may attend networking and professional development events, but are not able to, or do not wish to commit to the full programme.
+We have 17 Enviroschools that are unable to, or do not wish to commit to the full programme.
+They receive the Enviroschools newsletter, other communications, and may attend networking and professional development events.
 These schools are often taking their own steps and actions around sustainability.

 18 other schools in Lower Hutt are connected to the Enviroschools network.
 They often attend networking and professional development events and receive the Enviroschools newsletter but are not able to, or do not wish to commit to the full programme.
 These schools are often taking their own steps and actions around sustainability.